Raixu27/Farm3x3/README.md

 ## Notes
 - The data pack/mod will not work in creative mode.
-- If you want to also replant your crops as you harvest them, hold the hoe in your offhand.
+- If you want to also replant your crops as you harvest them, hold the hoe in your offhand. (in Minecraft 1.21+, Farm 3x3 2.2.0+)

 ## Links
 <a href="https://modrinth.com/datapack/farm-3x3"><img src="https://raw.githubusercontent.com/intergrav/devins-badges/refs/heads/v3/assets/cozy/available/modrinth_64h.png" alt="Modrinth"></a>